tranquilit/WAPT-Documentation/source/waptserver-install/centos/install-centos-base.rst

   yum update
   yum install epel-release wget sudo

-You may no go on to the next step and :ref:`install WAPT on your CentOS/ RedHat <install_wapt_centos>`.
+You may now go on to the next step and :ref:`install WAPT on your CentOS/ RedHat <install_wapt_centos>`.